Mortgage Origination Fee: Everything You Need To Know

-One thing you need to be aware of when shopping around are the kinds of fees the lender is charging, one of which is the origination fee.
+One factor you need to be aware of when shopping around is the variety of fees the lender is charging, one of which is the loan origination fee.

-The purpose of this article is to give you an overview of what the origination fee is so that you have a better understanding of what you’re getting when you shop around for a mortgage.
+In this article, we’ll give you an overview of what the origination fee is so that you have a better understanding of what you’re getting when you shop around for a home loan.

 What Is An Origination Fee?

 An origination fee is what a lender charges in order to set up the loan.